SukkaW/Koolshare-Clash/README.md

 - Install clash and upload config to [Koolshare OpenWrt/LEDE X86](https://firmware.koolshare.cn/LEDE_X64_fw867/)
 - ~~Transparent proxy for all of your devices~~
-- Surge Enhanced Mode like proxy gateway
+- Proxy gateway like Surge Enhanced Mode

 ## Installation